For faster navigation please use this menu:

-- Four Criteria For Malpractice

-- Schochor, Federico and Staton Help Fight For Your Rights In The Face of Medical Negligence And Malpractice

-The terms medical malpractice and medical negligence are synonymous.
-Another way to express it is a breach in the standard of care.
-Medical negligence is an inappropriate action or a lack of action that results in injury.
-The professional in question may not intend to harm a patient.
-However, just like the negligent driver who inadvertently runs a stop sign and injures someone, if a health care provider runs a “medical stop sign” and injures a patient, the law requires the health care provider to fully, fairly and adequately compensate the victim for all injuries and damages caused by the negligence.
+Four Criteria For Malpractice > - Schochor and Staton, P.A.
+Help Fight For Your Rights In The Face of Medical > Negligence And Malpractice > > The terms medical malpractice and medical negligence are synonymous.
+Another way > to express it is a breach in the standard of care.
+Medical negligence is an > inappropriate action or a lack of action that results in injury.
+The > professional in question may not intend to harm a patient.
+However, just like > the negligent driver who inadvertently runs a stop sign and injures someone, if > a health care provider runs a “medical stop sign” and injures a patient, the law > requires the health care provider to fully, fairly and adequately compensate the > victim for all injuries and damages caused by the negligence.